cpldcpu/BitNetMCU/mcu/readme.md

 ## 📁 File Descriptions

-- [`Makefile`](Makefile): Make sure to update the `CH32V003FUN` variable to point to the location of the ch32v003fun SDK on your system.
+- [`Makefile`](Makefile): The default makefile assumes that you clone ch32v003fun as a submodule.
+Alternatively, you can change thevariable `CH32V003FUN` in the makefile to point to an alternative installiation location.
 This Makefile will compile the demo and flash it to the CH32V003 MCU.

 - [`funconfig.h`](funconfig.h): Configuration of main clock speed, and SysTick clock source for the CH32V003 MCU.